daniel5151/cs241lecturenotes/cs241lecturenotes.md

 Copying code and diagrams off of powerpoints is hard in and of itself, but when the powerpoint slides start flying by, it becomes an impossible task.
 Use these as a super rough outline of what we may have possibly covered in class, but **do not use these as a primary set of study notes.**

+That said, the section regarding **Formal Languages** might be more complete.

 Yours,
 \- Daniel Prilik